-Updated: Jan 24, 2021
+Updated: Jan 25

 Picture a tall Duke Kahanamoku-looking Hawaiian dude – that’s Bernard.
-Bernard told me about his decision to leave the Honolulu Police Department which was very similar to my situation to take a lateral job with the Kirkland Police Department.
+Bernard told me about his decision to leave the Honolulu Police Department, which was very similar to my situation, to take a lateral job with the Kirkland Police Department.
 He was now working as a patrol officer in a very small, affluent community just East of Seattle on Lake Washington.
 I asked him if he felt going back to patrol after years in specialized police units was stimulating enough.
 I’ll never forget Bernard’s response “bruddah (Hawaiian slang for brother), life is good on the mainland.”
 Bernard basically said moving to the mainland was the best thing he had ever done for his family and career.
 The cost of living was way better (although Washingtonians thought it was too expensive), and the quality of life was much better on a police salary.
-At that very moment, I knew what the solution was for me and my family.
-The adrenaline rush was immediate and any fog and despair I felt dissipated and I experienced a moment of clarity I’ve never experienced before.
+I knew the solution for my family and me at that very moment.
+The adrenaline rush was immediate, and any fog and despair I felt dissipated, and I experienced a moment of clarity I’d never experienced before.

-For you older folks, you know back in the day the internet was so new that it was rare to have a home computer with internet.
+For you older folks, you know, back in the day, the internet was so new that it was rare to have a home computer with internet.
 In 1992 I had to go to the local bookstore and buy the Sunday edition of the Seattle Times.
 I read that paper cover to cover.
 It was so different and exciting.
-I started listening to Grunge (Pearl Jam, Nirvana, Sound Garden), followed the Seattle Seahawks, Mariners, and Super Sonics.
-I visualized being a Seattleite and it was exciting.
+I started listening to Grunge (Pearl Jam, Nirvana, Sound Garden), followed by the Seattle Seahawks, Mariners, and Super Sonics.
+I visualized being a Seattleite, and it was exciting.

-My first visit of course was to the Kirkland Police Department where Bernard took me on a ride-along.
-I felt like an idiot because I brought Bernard a box of Pineapples and he said “bruddah, I can get Hawaiian pineapple at Safeway down the street.”
+My first visit, of course, was to the Kirkland Police Department, where Bernard took me on a ride-along.
+I felt like an idiot because I brought Bernard a box of Pineapples, and he said, “bruddah, I can get Hawaiian pineapple at Safeway down the street.”
 We had a good laugh.
 The ride-along was spectacular – not because anything exciting happened (a few traffic tickets and warnings, and no hot calls) – but just seeing a fellow Hawaiian brother officer keeping a community safe and successfully transitioning to a new police department made me proud of Bernard.
 I wanted to follow in his footsteps.

 The only other department I personally visited was the neighboring city of Redmond, WA.
 I went on a ride-a-long with Officer Don Baumgartner.
 Don was awesome and immediately welcomed me as a fellow brother officer after learning of my experience in Honolulu.